 Costs of Botox

-Botox costs $21 per unit but with careful planning and knowledge of how best to utilise Botox your Palm Clinic doctor or nurse will provide maximum results for your spend.
+Botox costs begin at $22 per unit but with careful planning and knowledge of how best to utilise Botox your Palm Clinic doctor or nurse will provide maximum results for your spend.

 Botox is also used for excessive sweating and migraines plus a variety of off label uses such as thinning the face.